MPs call on NI secretary to restart talks

 The committee noted the significance of a court ruling last week, when a judge said a senior civil servant at Stormont did not have the power to approve a planning application for controversial incinerator in the absence of a minister.

-Mr Murrison said the judgment meant "masterly inactivity in ministerial decision making, which to date has been perfectly understandable, is fast becoming untenable".
+Conservative MP Andrew Murrison, who chairs the Northern Ireland Affairs Committee, said the judgment meant "masterly inactivity in ministerial decision making, which to date has been perfectly understandable, is fast becoming untenable".

-The Conservative MP acknowledged that any decisions made by Westminster on behalf of Stormont must "align with the principles" of the Good Friday Agreement.
+He acknowledged that any decisions made by Westminster on behalf of Stormont must "align with the principles" of the Good Friday Agreement.

 The 1998 deal paved the way for power-sharing between unionists and nationalists and Mr Murrison praised its "transformative effect" on Northern Ireland.